Doman Building Materials Group (OTCMKTS:CWXZF) Trading Down 1.8%

-Doman Building Materials Group Ltd. (OTCMKTS:CWXZF – Get Rating)’s stock price traded down 1.8% during trading on Tuesday .
+Doman Building Materials Group Ltd. (OTCMKTS:CWXZF – Get Rating)’s stock price dropped 1.8% during trading on Tuesday .
 The company traded as low as $4.30 and last traded at $4.30.
-6,530 shares changed hands during mid-day trading, an increase of 27% from the average session volume of 5,140 shares.
+Approximately 6,530 shares were traded during trading, an increase of 27% from the average daily volume of 5,140 shares.
 The stock had previously closed at $4.38.

 About Doman Building Materials Group